 You can set Barbie's hair by rolling (wet) onto cut straws or bobby pins.
 You can also set Barbie's hair on thin metal tubing if you have it available (great for doing a tight curl on the end of a ponytail).
 Set the hair into boiling water briefly to set the curl (not the doll!) and then let the hair dry before removing your curlers.
 Bobby pins work great for setting bangs.

 You can reflock Ken heads!
 To reflock, buy "turf" material that can be used for reflocking, sold at hobby shops.
-Someone once told me that this is the material used by model car builders when they are making "velour" seat covers!
+This is the material used by model car builders when they are making "velour" seat covers!
 If you have a tiny area to reflock, you can fill in.
 However, if the head is a mess you might be better off scrubbing off the old flocking with soap and water.
 If appropriate and needed, first paint the area to be flocked with Liquitex acrylic paint.
-Then, use a white water-soluble glue to paint a thin area of glue all over the head, forming a hairline as you paint (with a small brush!).
+Then, use white water-soluble glue to paint a thin area of glue all over the head, forming a hairline as you paint (with a small brush!).
 Put the flocking in a metal strainer with small holes, and sift it all over the head while the glue has just slightly started to dry.
 Pat Ken's head gently to set up the flocking.
 After the glue is dried, you can blow off any excess flocking.
 You can glue over the flocking if you missed spots, but we don't recommend it as the flocking doesn't look very neat after that is done.

 Changing Basic Limbs